Equivariant ordinary homology and cohomology: Products

-The proofs are all standard except for the last two points.
+The proofs are all standard except for the last three points.

-\begin{proof}[Proof of Part (\ref{item:vcupsubgroup}) of Theorem \ref{thm:vcupproduct}] (Refer to the beginning of Section~\ref{sec:vsubgroups} for the algebra involved in the construction of the restriction to subgroups.)
-Let $I\subset G$ and $J\subset K$.
-Since restriction from $G$ to $I$ is defined as the composite
+\begin{proof}[Proof of Parts (\ref{item:vcupWirthmuller}) and (\ref{item:vcupsubgroup}) of Theorem \ref{thm:vcupproduct}] (Refer to Section~\ref{sec:vsubgroups} for the algebra involved in the construction of the restriction to subgroups.)
+Note that the assumptions given are necessary for the statement to even make sense; see Proposition~\ref{prop:mackeycupproduct} for a related result.

-and the cup product is natural, it suffices to show that the cup product respects the Wirthm\"uller isomorphism.
 From the commutativity of the diagram